Definitions and Terms

 Prejudice: Attitudes, beliefs, and/ or decisions held without facts, experience, or adequate knowledge.
 In this context, most often used to refer to preconceived, usually unfavorable, judgments toward people because of assumptions about their identity or identities.

-Restorative practices: processes that involve harmed and harming parties aimed at repairing, healing, and creating healthier relationships, communities, and systems
+Restorative Practices: Response approach that involves harmed and harming parties who voluntarily participate in processes aimed at repairing, healing, and creating healthier relationships, communities, and systems. (also see Harm Transformation)

-Supportive Measures: refers to options available to reporting or affected party(ies) that do not require the participation or engagement of the reported party.
+Supportive Measures: Refers to options available to reporting/affected/harmed party(ies) that do not require the participation or engagement of the reported party.